Why Your Posture Holds Your Feelings Hostage

 When we are babies we know how to rest and digest, sense fear, hunger, know if something isn’t right, or if touch by our caregivers is kind or not.
 It is the job of our caregivers to attune to us and meet physiological needs, which is why babies cry: they are in physiological distress.
 When the baby gets fed or diapers changed, they experience co-regulation, e.g. warmth with a caregiver, eye contact, down-regulation, and soothing.
 This attunement helps to build Nervous System regulation, secure attachment and good experiences with our guts over time.

-When babies don’t get fed when hungry, for example, while sleep training their stomachs cramp, hurt, they cry loudly, and eventually collapse into the freeze response.
+When babies don’t get fed when hungry, for example, while sleep training, their stomachs cramp, hurt, they cry loudly, and eventually collapse into the freeze response.
 If they repeatedly experience intense distress without adequate co-regulation, this sets up confused or numbed out interoception, e.g. a poor, negative experience of their insides.
-In fairness, many parents from previous generations didn’t receive co-regulation, were trained not to listen to their guts and to override their paternal instincts, e.g. doctor’s told them to let babies cry to self-soothe.
+Many parents from previous generations also didn’t receive co-regulation, were trained not to listen to their guts and to override their paternal instincts, e.g. doctor’s told them to let babies cry to self-soothe.

 To restore damage done from dysregulated interoception, we need to relearn how to feel our guts and ourselves accurately again, so that we can remember how to feel safe in our bodies.
 This helps us to fear our internal experiences less, regain self-compassion, regulate our attention and co-regulate with others more easily.
 Practicing interoceptive exercises and tuning into our gut sense within our real lives, also helps us to regain accurate gut feedback, e.g. feeling, sensing, orienting in the world.